anywhichway/lmdb-index/README.md

 2023-04-28 v0.4.3 Adjusted to use `withextensions` from `lmdb-query`.
 Enhanced documentation.

 2023-04-27 v0.4.2 Added support for patch.
-Simplified `withExtensions` us.
+Simplified `withExtensions` use.
 Enhanced documentation.

 2023-04-24 v0.4.1 Adjustments to `copy` and `move` to ensure correct id assignment.
 Documentation formatting and typo corrections.